 On the other hand, writing for people would ideally mean forgetting about keywords and instead focusing on providing engaging information with natural text.

 They are polar opposites.
-But the good news is that you can create product listings for both algorithms and people by using frontend and backend keywords in your listings.
+But the good news is that you can create product listings for both algorithms and people by doing proper keyword research and using frontend and backend keywords in your listings.

 The benefit of backend keywords is that you can add keywords that you want to be associated with your product for ranking and indexing purposes without impacting the audience experience or creating content that isn’t enjoyable for audiences to read.